harshith6322/SDE-interview-concepts/3-Frontend/5-Typescript/0-notes-ts.md

 TypeScript is a powerful language that helps to ensure code quality and robustness, especially in large applications.
 Practice each of these concepts individually, build small projects, and use TypeScript’s compiler options to explore its additional features and strictness levels.

 ---

-Feel free to ask questions or request clarifications on any part of this outline!